otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/week-03-postgresql-docker-orm-jsdoc-postman/README.md

 }
 ```

----

-### 3.5 Generating the Prisma Client
+The `generator` block tells Prisma what kind of client to generate.
+The `datasource` block tells it which database to connect to and where to find the connection URL.

-Delete the `prisma.config.ts` file (we won't be using it), then generate the client:
+Delete the `prisma.config.ts` file if it was created, then generate the Prisma client:

 ```bash
 npx prisma generate